microsoft/fluentui/packages/merge-styles/README.md

 ## What tradeoffs are there?
 Are there downsides to using JavaScript to process styling?

-In static solutions, there is very little runtime evaluation required; everything is
+In static solutions, there is very little runtime evaluation required; everything is injected as-is.
+Things like auto prefixing and language specific processing like sass mixins are all evaluated at build time.

+In runtime styling, much of this is evaluated in the browser, so you are paying a cost in doing this.
+However, with performance optimizations like memoization, you can minimize this quite a bit, and you gain all of the robustness enumerated above.

 # API